rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 As we have noticed before, the randomized *Bachet* ranking rules produce multiple rankings of unequal correlation results, respecting more or less the transitive part of the given outranking digraph.
 A subset of best correlated *Bachet* rankings represent now a suitable sample for computing a convincing ranking consensus.

 On weakly ranking with the Bachet rules
 ````````````````````````````````````````

-To explore this opportunity, a new :py:class:`~transitiveDigraphs.WeakBachetRanking` class has been added to the :py:mod:`transitiveDigraphs` module.
+To implement this second strategy, a new :py:class:`~transitiveDigraphs.WeakBachetRanking` class has been added to the :py:mod:`transitiveDigraphs` module.
 To illustrate its usefulness, let us reconsider the example outranking digraph *g* of :numref:`RankingConsensus`.

 .. code-block:: pycon
-   :caption: *Bachet* weak ranking result
+   :caption: Polarised Bachet weak ranking result
    :name: weakBachet3
    :emphasize-lines: 8-12,15